spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-prices-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that currency store data have been added to the `spy_currency_store` table.
+Make sure that the currency store data has been added to the `spy_currency_store` table.

 {% endinfo_block %}